5 reasons to invest in sales activity tracking

 5. You can spot weak points.

 By tracking your sales activity, you’ll be able to spot at what state potential clients fall out of the funnel.
 Is the discovery call, the demo, or the negotiation?
+Or is it the sales enablement content efforts that are falling short?
 Knowing when they fall out should help you figure out why.
 For example, if a majority of clients end their engagement with you at the demo stage it might be because you’re giving bad demos.
 And from there you can fix it, whether that means investing in more training or hiring more or different talent.

 Together, these reasons showcase why investing in sales activity tracking can make total sense for your business growth.